 Two Things Not To Do For Ducks At Girard Park

-On Monday, a rash of duck deaths was reported at Girard Park.
+In the spring of 2020, a rash of duck deaths was reported at Girard Park.
 Some of the bodies have been sent to the LSU Veterinary School so that they each will get a necropsy.

 The Department of Wildlife and Fisheries is also trying to get to the bottom of the cause of their symptoms which Labbie describes as more neurological in nature.